Half-11/Basic-Modding-Guide-for-Morrowind/README.md

 >
 >Auto FOV: checked
 >
->FPS limiter: 60 (more frames will cause issues with animations)
+>FPS limiter: 60 (more frames can cause issues with animations)

 6. Click **Shader setup...** in the first MGE XE tab.
 Then click **Modding >>>**.
 Now double click available shaders in the following order:
 ```